Measurement of Static and Dynamic Light Scattering: INTRODUCTION

 How the particle size distribution can be obtained directly from SLS data has been reported.
 Strawbridge and Hallett\cite{re14} studied the theoretical scattered intensity of coated spheres with vertically polarized incident light.
 The scattered intensity at the geometrical or linear trial radii between $r_{\min }$ and $r_{\max }$ was used to fit SLS data.
 Schnablegger and Glatter\cite{re15} assumed that the size distribution can be described as a series of cubic B-splines and used the simulated and measured data to demonstrate the computation procedure.

-In this work, a SLS treatment is reported for the size information of dilute homogeneous spherical particles in dispersion.
+For dilute homogeneous spherical particles in dispersion, one method\cite{re19} are used to obtain the accurate static size distribution.
 The number distribution of particles is chosen as a Gaussian distribution and the effects of the scattering vector and the different intensity weights of different particle sizes on the scattered light intensity are considered.
 With the assistance of a non-linear least square fitting program, the mean static radius $\left\langle R_{s}\right\rangle $ and standard deviation $\sigma $ are measured accurately.
-Given the absolute magnitude of the scattered intensity and some parameters related to the instrument and samples, the average molar mass can also be measured accurately.
 For the polystyrene spherical particles investigated, the values of mean static radius and mean radius measured using Transmission Electron Microscopy (TEM) technique provided by the supplier are consistent.

 Based on the particle size distribution measured using SLS technique, DLS technique was investigated further.
 The expected values of $g^{\left( 2\right)}\left( \tau \right)$ calculated based on the SLS measurements or commercial results provided by the supplier are consistent with the experimental data very well.
-This result also reveals that the static and hydrodynamic radii of spherical nanoparticles are different.
-Only at some special conditions, the Z-average hydrodynamic radius can be measured accurately at a given scattering angle.
-The fact that the values of average hydrodynamic radius measured at different scattering angles are consistent or the values of polydispersity index are small does not mean the particle size distribution is narrow or monodisperse.
+This result also reveals that the static and hydrodynamic radii of spherical nanoparticles are different and have a large difference.